– by Wes Colton, Introvert Unbound

 They judge others the way they judge themselves, harshly and with arbitrary, ever-changing parameters.
 In turn, they limit their social sphere and with it, their worldview and growth as a person.

-Of course, if you’re in pickup only to get laid, none of this matters to you.
-But if you use it as a tool for self-improvement, you might want to pay attention to the ways in which pickup might be negatively impacting the way you socialize and make a conscious effort to also develop some social skills outside of the cold-approach arena.
+Of course, if you’re doing cold-approach only to get laid, none of this matters to you.
+But if you use it as a tool for self-improvement, you might want to pay attention to the ways in which it might be negatively impacting the way you socialize and make a conscious effort to also develop some social skills outside of the cold-approach arena.